Your vision is measured by your eyesight prescription.

 It occurs when the cornea or lens inside the eye is not a perfectly curved shape.
-Astigmatism is measured in the cylindrical and axis portion of your eye prescription (see below ? attach image of eye prescription form)
+It is measured in the cylindrical and axis portion of your eye prescription:

-• Cyl – This measures the severity of your astigmatism
+- Cyl – This measures the severity of your vision error

-• Axis – This determines the direction of your astigmatism
+- Axis – This determines the direction of your vision error

-With astigmatism, the curve of your eye horizontally will be more or less powerful than the curve of your eye vertically.
+With this condition, the curve of your eye horizontally will be more or less powerful than the curve of your eye vertically.
 This results in distortion of the light and blurred vision.
-In essence the shape of your eyes is not perfectly spherical, and this causes the light to deviate from its true path.
+In essence, the shape of your eyes is not perfectly spherical, and this causes the light to deviate from its true path.

-A variety of vision correction treatments can be used to correct astigmatism correcting the path of light as it enters your eye, thus ensuring clear vision.
+A variety of vision correction treatments can be used to correct this condition by correcting the path of light as it enters your eye, thus ensuring clear vision.

-When Presbyopia occurs as we age, the muscles lose their effectiveness and your lens becomes harder.
+When the condition occurs as we age, the muscles lose their effectiveness and your lens becomes harder.
 As the lens can no longer change shape as easily, objects close to us appear blurred and the need for reading glasses arises.